IST356M001SP25/assignment-05-hackworth2026/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I felt a bit challenged with completeing the coding sections.
+I felt that I struggled with the various tasks with creating the datapipe line and its implementaton towards the flow.